vdaas/vald/docs/performance/loadtest.md

 This means that the `Insert Gateway` mode is used, which means the dataset `random-786-100000` will insert into the Vald Cluster.

 The line `result:Gateway 32 100 6060.743248` means that the Gateway mode is used, with `32` concurrent execution and `100` batch size, with the VPS (Vector Per Sec.) of `6060.743248`.

-Which means that is performed the insertion of 6060 vectors into the Vald Cluster per second from the Vald Load Testing tools.
+It means that is performed the insertion of 6060 vectors into the Vald Cluster per second from the Vald Load Testing tools.

 The result includes all the network latency and filtering latency.